mlabs-haskell/cardano-open-oracle-protocol/coop-docs/00-design.md

 3. Security - minimize the exposure of cryptographic keys used in publishing fact statements.
 3. Configurable trade-offs - enable managing trade-offs between the goals listed above.

-## Key interaction

-The following interaction lies at the core of COOP's design.
-It is between a Consumer user seeking to submit a dApp transaction referencing a timely fact statement from a trusted COOP compliant fact statement Publisher:

 ## Features

 1. **Users can find published fact statements** - any user with access to the Cardano ledger can inspect unspent outputs at the fact statement validator script (ie. `@FsV`) associated with their trusted COOP Publisher to find fact statements.